In partnership with

 Irreverent and deeply connected to Northern Australia, Gohier’s work explores what it means to live in this place, a thousand miles from everywhere.

-Franck Gohier: A Thousand Miles From Everywhere opens at the Museum and Art Gallery of Northern Territory on 3 February.
+Franck Gohier: A Thousand Miles From Everywhere is at the Museum and Art Gallery of Northern Territory until 1 July.

 Preview by Anna Dunnill